alexpaul/Diffable-Data-Source/README.md

 1. Return to in the body of `func tableView(_ tableView: UITableView, canEditRowAt indexPath: IndexPath)`.
 2. In the `func tableView(_ tableView: UITableView, commit editingStyle: UITableViewCell.EditingStyle, forRowAt indexPath: IndexPath)` method perform the following:
    1. Get the current snapshot.
-   2. Get the item sung `itemIdentifier(for: )` method of the data source.
+   2. Get the item using the `itemIdentifier(for: )` method of the data source.
    3. Delete the items from the snapshot.
    4. Apply the snapshot.